 In this series of profiles, we'll be putting the spotlight on some of the wonderful speakers who will be featured at The Social Shake-Up this June.

-Our thanks to Dan for taking the time to answer these questions.
-Don't miss out on seeing him and a host of other experts from leading brands, up close and personal, this June - grab your pass by midnight tonight for over $400 in savings.
+Our thanks to Chris for taking the time to answer these questions.
+Don't miss out on seeing him and a host of other experts from leading brands, up close and personal, this June - register for The Social Shake-Up today.